hugheylewis/MiDEO/README.md

 3. Take note of your Azure tenant ID, the app ID and the app secret (store this somewhere safe: if you lose it, you will have to generate a new one and break any pre-existing connections with this app)
 4. Clone this repo to your location machine.
 Navigate to `config/.env` and paste your tenant ID, app ID and app secret in the appropriate fields
 <h1>pip installs</h1>
-The only package required to be installed is `dotenv`, a Python module that assists with the secure handling of API keys, application secret keys, etc.
+The only package required to be installed is `dotenv`, a Python module that assists with the secure handling of API keys, application secret keys, etc.<br>
 1. `pip install python-dotenv`
 # TODO
 1. Clean-up the final API response to only show relevant fields to the user